 Policy regarding Confidentiality

-Foundation Staff may serve in an individual capacity on a board of directors of a company which is not an investment of the Foundation if there is no real or apparent conflict with the Foundation and Foundation Staff complies with the Foundation's Conflict of Interest Policy.
-If Foundation Staff has any question whether his/her service would create a conflict with the Foundation, he/she should seek guidance first from the Vice President/Chief Investment Officer, and, if necessary, from the Compliance Committee.
-If at any time subsequent to accepting this role the possibility of conflict develops, it should be immediately reported to a member of the Compliance Committee.
-The Foundation reserves the right to request that Foundation Staff resign the Board membership if it is determined by the Compliance Committee that there is a conflict or the appearance of a conflict with the Foundation.
+Foundation Personnel may serve in an individual capacity on a board of directors of a company which is not an investment of the Foundation if there is no real or apparent conflict with the Foundation and Foundation Personnel complies with the Foundation’s Conflict of Interest Policy.
+If Foundation Personnel has any question whether his/her service would create a conflict with the Foundation, he/she should seek guidance first from the Vice President and General Counsel and the Vice President/Chief Investment Officer, and, if necessary, from the Compliance Committee.
+If at any time subsequent to accepting this role the possibility of conflict develops, it should be immediately reported to the Vice President and General Counsel or another member of the Compliance Committee.
+The Foundation reserves the right to request that Foundation Personnel resign the Board membership if it is determined by the Compliance Committee that there is a conflict or the appearance of a conflict with the Foundation.

-Foundation Staff may not conduct any material outside business or other remunerative activities during his/her employment by the Foundation regarding investment-related matters without the prior written approval of the Compliance Committee.
-In all other respects, Foundation Staff are subject to the policies of the Foundation regarding work outside the Foundation.
+Foundation Personnel may not conduct any material outside business or other remunerative activities during his/her employment by the Foundation regarding investment-related matters without the prior written approval of the Compliance Committee.
+In all other respects, Foundation Personnel are subject to the policies of the Foundation regarding work outside the Foundation.
 Nominal payments for participating or serving on committees, seminars, or making presentations are not prohibited.
-When in doubt, however, approval of such payments should be sought by Foundation Staff's supervisor or the Compliance Committee.
+When in doubt, however, approval of such payments should be sought by the Vice President and General Counsel or the Compliance Committee.

-Director compensation in the form of a fee paid by a Portfolio Company to Foundation Staff for service on the Board of such company shall be applied to the benefit of the Foundation in an appropriate manner so as not to affect adversely the position of the Foundation Staff.
-Foundation Staff should not receive additional compensation for such services from the Portfolio Company.
+Director compensation in the form of a fee paid by a Portfolio Company to Foundation Personnel for service on the Board of such company shall be applied to the benefit of the Foundation in an appropriate manner so as not to affect adversely the position of the Foundation Personnel.
+Foundation Personnel should not receive additional compensation for such services from the Portfolio Company.
 "Portfolio Company" means a company (a) in which the Foundation has a direct investment, (b) that has borrowed money from the Foundation, or (c) in which a partnership in which the Foundation has made an investment has made an investment.
-This Policy is not intended to apply to service on boards of a publicly-traded company where the Foundation owns less than ten percent of the stock.
+This Policy is not intended to apply to service on boards of a publicly-traded company where the Foundation owns less than five percent of the stock.

 The appropriate manner for applying director compensation to the benefit of the Foundation should be developed by the Vice President/General Counsel and approved by the Compliance Committee at the time of initial Board service or initial authorization of a new form of director compensation, in light of all relevant considerations.

-This Policy is administered by the Compliance Committee, provided that if the issue involves a person who is a member of the Compliance Committee such person shall be excused from participating in the decision.
+The Compliance Committee is responsible for administering this provision, provided that if the issue involves a person who is a member of the Compliance Committee such person shall be excused from participating in the decision.
 New engagements and new forms of compensation should be reported promptly to the Vice President/General Counsel and the Compliance Committee.
 Any questions of interpretation should be decided by the Compliance Committee.